 - The bridal portraits.
 Photograph the bride by herself.
 Remember to use a variety of poses, some full length, some close-up, some with the bouquet and some without.
 Include at least one shot that shows the back of the dress.

 - The bride with her bridesmaids.
 Photograph the bride’s side together, in several different pose.
 Again, include variation for both full length and closer crops.
 If there’s a flower girl and/or junior bridesmaids, be sure to include them in some of the group shots.
-Along with photographing all the girls together, photograph the bride with each bridesmaid individually.
+Photograph all the girls together.
+And the bride with each bridesmaid on their own.

 - The groom.
 Photograph the groom by himself.
-Again, get a few different poses and vary the crops from full length to closer portraits.
+Get a few different poses and vary the crops from full length to closer portraits.

 - The groom and groomsmen.
-Photograph the guys together as a large group, getting different poses and different compositions.
-Also photograph the groom with each groomsman individually.
+Photograph the guys together as a large group.
+Get different poses and different compositions.
+Also photograph the groom with each groomsman.

 - The bride and groom with their parents.
 Photograph the bride with her parents, and the groom with his.
-If there isn’t enough time, these can also be done after the ceremony with the family shots.
+If there isn’t enough time, do these after the ceremony with the family shots.

 - The detail shots.
 The bride and groom put months of work into their wedding day.
 Be sure to photograph the smaller details of the day.
-These shots can be the items on their own, or being held or worn by the bride or groom.
+These shots can be the items on their own, or worn by the bride or groom.
 These include:

 That said, I still work with a mental must-haves list I have memorised from so many weddings:

-- Parents and grandparents entering — don’t forget to shoot the mothers lighting the individual unity candles, if that’s part of the ceremony.
+- Parents and grandparents entering.
+Don’t forget to shoot the mothers lighting the unity candles, if that’s part of the ceremony;

-- The groom’s reaction, as the bride enters — this means working very quickly!
-I usually position myself about three-quarters down the aisle and use a zoom lens to photograph the bride first entering, turn to photograph the groom, then turn back to the bride.
+- The groom’s reaction, as the bride enters.
+This means working very quickly!
+I usually position myself about three-quarters down the aisle and use a zoom lens to photograph the bride first entering.
+I turn to photograph the groom, then turn back to the bride;

 - Each ceremony item on the schedule.
-Since this differs with each couple, make sure to have that schedule to know what’s happening when.
+This differs with each couple – ensure to have that schedule to know what’s happening when;

 - The bubbles, birdseed, confetti — if the bride and groom choose to have a dramatic exit.